Time Tracking: A Complete Guide for Managers

 “I feel like I'm working 12 hours a day.
 But when I look at the week's results — I don't understand where all the time goes.
 At the same time, it feels like running on a hamster wheel, while strategic tasks sit in the backlog for months.”

 Sound familiar?
-This is a typical complaint of managers who don’t track working time — neither their own nor their team’s.
+In reality, this is a typical complaint of managers who don't track working time — neither their own nor their team's.
 Usually, they make decisions based on feelings, not data.
-They also plan intuitively and are ultimately surprised why there’s never enough time.
+Moreover, they plan intuitively and ultimately are surprised why there's never enough time.

-The truth is, we don’t really know where our time goes.
-Most of us think we know — but we’re wrong by 30-50%.
-And this will continue until we start measuring.
+The truth is, we don't really know where our time goes.
+In fact, most of us think we know — but we're wrong by 30-50%.
+Therefore, this will continue until we start measuring.

-This guide covers everything about time tracking: primarily, why it’s really needed (spoiler: not for control), which methods work, which tools to choose, and finally, common mistakes even experienced managers make.
+This guide covers everything about time tracking: primarily, why it's really needed (spoiler: not for control), as well as which methods work, which tools to choose, and finally, common mistakes even experienced managers make.

 Why Time Tracking Really Matters